nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 ```
 4. **DNS Custom domain considerations:**

    APIM default mode is accessible from the internet.
 Default DNS Resolution is provided by Azure DNS.
-Note:APIM custom domain with user managed DNS is also supported.
+Note: APIM custom domain with user managed DNS is also supported.

 ```
 nehali@nehali-laptop:~$ dig nnapi-default.azure-api.net +short